 So, how do you approach training with partners that have different color belts?
 That’ll depend a lot on your rank, of course.
-If you are the highest ranked person in the academy than you have to take into account the variables above as well.
+If you are the highest-ranked person in the academy then you have to take into account the variables above as well.
 BJJ rolls with a super-heavyweight blue belt, a female purple belt, and a 45-year-old white belt are certainly not going to be the same.
 So, why would you use the same approach on each and every one of them?

 How To Approach BJJ Rolls With Lower Belts

 Let’s look at a few strategies that’ll help you advance your BJJ progress and fine-tune your techniques.
 The one thing to keep in mind is to approach every roll with a lower belt without the competition mindset. that means you’re not rolling to win, but rather to learn.
 With people of the same rank, feel free to be more competitive, or challenge yourself against higher-ranked grapplers.
 However, if you want to learn and develop as a grappler yourself, you have to know how to roll with lower belts.